project-sunbird/sunbird.org-docs/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
     <td>1.
 To set the speed of text enunciation, set the playback rate to <b>Normal, Slow or Slower</b> <br>2.
 Press the <b>Spacebar</b> button on your keyboard to space pauses and synchronize words of the sentence with the audio <br>3.
-Click <b>Add to Lesson</b> to add the audio file to the text displayed on screen
+Click <b>Add to Lesson</b> to add the audio file to the text displayed on a screen
     </td>
     <td><img src="features-documentation/images/contenteditor/synctextwithaudio.png"></td>
   </tr>